 Under the Home Instruction Statute, there are two legal requirements for homeschooling in Virginia:

 First, at the beginning of each school year, by August 15th, a parent/guardian wishing to homechool under the Home Instruction Statute must file a “Notice of Intent to Provide Home Instruction” (NOI) with the local school division superintendent.
-Second, at the end of the year, by August 1st, evidence of the child’s educational progress must be supplied to the superintendent.
+Remember that if your child is 5 years old by September 30th, you have additional kindergarten options available.